-The Committee thanked the Contact Centre for their diligence in responding incidents from the ice storm the past weekend.
+The Committee thanked the Contact Centre for their diligence in responding to incidences from the ice storm the past weekend.

-The Committee also thanked their Auditor General and the team from MNP for their work.
+The Committee also thanked the Auditor General and the team from MNP for their work.

 Moved by Mayor Frank Scarpitti Seconded by Councillor Andrew Keyes